OfficeDev/office-js-docs-pr/docs/develop/localization.md

 Some extensibility features of Office Add-ins, such as keyboard shortcuts, are configured with JSON files that are hosted on your server, instead of with the add-in's XML manifest.
 This section assumes that you're familiar with extended overrides.
 See [Work with extended overrides of the manifest](extended-overrides.md) and [ExtendedOverrides](../reference/manifest/extendedoverrides.md) element.

-se the `ResourceUrl` attribute of the [ExtendedOverrides](../reference/manifest/extendedoverrides.md) element to point Office to a file of localized resources.
+Use the `ResourceUrl` attribute of the [ExtendedOverrides](../reference/manifest/extendedoverrides.md) element to point Office to a file of localized resources.
 The following is an example.

 ```xml
     ...